rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-008/index.md

 - [Amethyst's "good first issue" issues][amethyst-issues];
 - [A/B Street's "good first issue" issues][abstreet-issues];
 - [Mun's "good first issue" issues][mun-issues];
+- Anybody wants to work on the [GLSL front-end](https://github.com/gfx-rs/naga/issues/23) in Naga?
+One day, we'll be able to finally replace glsl-to-spirv, which is used by a lot of graphics applications and is prone to issues.

 [embark.rs]: https://embark.rs
 [embark-open-issues]: https://github.com/search?q=user:EmbarkStudios+state:open